nhinhdao/sinatra-messages-transfer-project/README.md

 -  Then enter your browser : http://localhost:9393/ to start the web application

 - I already made up some accounts and messages between the existing users.
-For best experience, log in the app with this Information:
+For the best experience, log in the app with this Information:

 | Email: | nhinhdao.vn@gmail.com
 | :-- | :-- |